-In this course students will explore the Catholic understanding of the human person, created and loved by God and exemplified in the humanity of Jesus Christ, which grounds the Catholic vision of morality.
+In this course students will explore the Catholic understanding of the human person, created, and loved by God and exemplified in the humanity of Jesus Christ, which grounds the Catholic vision of morality.
 Students will be provided with a systematic approach to moral problem solving and conscience formation, drawing upon Catholic Social Teaching and Theology of the Body to help them develop their ability to critically examine moral issues from a Catholic perspective.
+Students will be able to explain the role moral decision-making plays in shaping a person's character and how choosing to live a life modeled after Jesus leads to true happiness and holiness.
+This can be particularly seen in the Lord's command to "love your enemies" (Mt.
+5:44), through the practice of non-violence, in which we actively bear redemptive goodwill for all people.
 They will explore and reflect upon a variety of moral issues confronting them and be encouraged to discern how they can follow God's will, respond more fully to God's love, and live as disciples of Jesus Christ.